 The best way to prevent a dog from having diarrhea is to be aware of the most common causes of diarrhea in puppies and dogs.
 Obviously, dogs have a very resistant digestive system but they can still, at times, eat something they shouldn’t.
 Diarrhea, like vomiting, isn’t always a sign of a big health issue — it is also a way for the dog’s body to get rid of something that shouldn’t be in it!

 Let’s go ahead and list the most common causes of dog diarrhea.

 Change in the dog’s diet

-The dog’s digestive system gets used to breaking down the food you feed him with; same for humans.
-When, by error or purposefully, the dog eats different ingredients or a new type of food, the gut flora (also called gut microbiota, or gastrointestinal microbiota) gets disturbed.
+The dog’s digestive system gets used to breaking down the food you feed him with; the same for humans.
+When, by error or purposefully, the dog eats different ingredients or a new type of food, the gut flora (also called the gut microbiota, or gastrointestinal microbiota) gets disturbed.
 Diarrhea is the common response to a sudden change of diet in dogs.

 If you are changing your dog’s food, you should not instantly change it from one diet to the next.
 Instead, it’s easier on your pet’s stomach if you slowly introduce the diet.
-Start by mixing in the new food in a ration of one part new to three part old.
-Each day increase the ratio of new food until your pet has successfully transitioned to his new diet.
+Start by mixing in the new food in a ration of one part new to three-part old.
+Each day increase the ratio of the new food until your pet has successfully transitioned to his new diet.

 If your dog has gotten into something he shouldn’t have such as the garbage, you can try fasting him for 24-hours, providing plenty of fresh water to stave off dehydration.
 Be aware of what your dog has gotten into.
 If he has consumed anything that can be toxic to a dog, such as chemicals, a poisonous plant, etc., it’s important that you get him seen right away!